LucvanGeenen/NSJokeService/README.md

 Once started the swagger page can found on
  - [my machine](http://localhost:8080/swagger-ui.html)

+## Unit integration test

+I've also added a unit integration test, just the happy flow

 ## ControllerAdvice

 As a bonus I've added a controller advice for handling NSServiceException which will be thrown when a non functional error is thrown.